jennfrbrown/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

+1. Those plays with less than a $20,000 goal were over 50% successful.
+Except for in the $35,000-$45,000, a lower goal predicts an increased chance for a successful outcome.

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?